How to get a job in M&A

 - Two years in M&A can leave you well-positioned for the future, with opportunities available in private equity, hedge funds and elsewhere.

 A job working in mergers and acquisitions (M&A) is one of the most sought-after and high-profile roles in investment banking.
-Senior M&A bankers travel the world and advise on the world’s biggest and most complex “deals”, re-shaping entire industries.
-The COVID 19 pandemic might have brought a temporary halt to the globe-trotting, but the M&A market has since rebounded to near record levels of activity.
+Senior M&A bankers travel the world and advise on the world’s biggest and most complex “deals”, reshaping entire industries.

-Globally, the top three banks in M&A are Goldman Sachs, Morgan Stanley and JPMorgan, as shown in the chart below.
+Globally, the top three banks in M&A are Goldman Sachs, JPMorgan, and Morgan Stanley, as shown in the chart below.
 These are the banks that work on the biggest and the most complex deals, often involving buyers and sellers in different countries.
 But there are a number of other big U.S. and European banks that are also active in M&A, and many also lend the money to finance the deals.

-While the biggest, multi-billion dollar deals grab the headlines, the majority of deals are below $500m in size, and there are a number of so-called mid-market M&A firms which earn good money advising on these deals.
+While the biggest, multi-billion-dollar deals grab the headlines, the majority of deals are below $500m in size, and there are a number of so-called mid-market M&A firms which earn good money advising on these deals.
 There is also a large number of so-called boutiques, which are independent, privately-owned firms run by a small number of senior M&A bankers who’ve left big banks to set up on their own.
 Boutiques are typically pure advisory houses – unlike banks, they don’t actually provide the financing for deals themselves.
-The best known ones include Centerview Partners, Moelis & Co, Greenhill, Evercore, Perella Weinberg, and Robey Warshaw, but there are hundreds out there.
+The best-known ones include Rothschild, Lazard, Moelis & Co, Evercore, Centerview Partners, and Perella Weinberg Partners, but there are hundreds out there.

 What does an M&A analyst actually do?

-“Day-to-day life as an M&A analyst largely depends on the deals you are working on,” says Joe Hannon, head of UK mergers and acquisitions at Credit Suisse.
+“Day-to-day life as an M&A analyst largely depends on the deals you are working on,” says the head of UK mergers and acquisitions at one European bank.
 “Broadly speaking, mornings and early afternoons involve client interaction, status and/or diligence calls and discussions to agree on the workstreams the deal team should focus on as well as next steps.
 By the afternoon or evening, meetings are less frequent, and you can focus on progressing on the deliverables, which can range from excel modelling to preparation of marketing materials.”

-How hard do you work in an M&A job?
+How hard do you work in an M&A job these days?

-In the past year, the arduous nature of work in some M&A teams has become apparent.
-As deals boomed after the COVID pandemic, some junior bankers at Goldman Sachs complained that they were working more than 100 hours a week and on the verge of collapse.
+In the past few years, the arduous nature of work in some M&A teams has become apparent.
+When deals boomed after the COVID pandemic, some junior bankers at Goldman Sachs complained that they were working more than 100 hours a week and on the verge of collapse.
 M&A analysts at other banks voiced similar complaints and the banking industry responded by increasing junior bankers’ salaries and making sure juniors get some time off at weekends.
-Very long working hours (75+ a week) are, however, still the norm.
+In 2023, the pace of M&A work has dropped off, but long working hours (75+ a week) are still considered the norm.

 M&A is also a client-driven activity.
 As an M&A banker you’ll be more at the beck and call of clients.
 Hours are especially long when deals reach a crunch point, or when you are working on multiple transactions.
-“Working full weekends and very late nights may occasionally happen around a particular deal, but these hours are not the norm,” says Hannon.
+“Working full weekends and very late nights may occasionally happen around a particular deal, but these hours are not the norm,” says the M&A head.

 There are upsides.
 One Morgan Stanley banker told us that “M&A Analysts have the opportunity to manage their own time and as long as the work gets delivered to a high standard you have the freedom to fit the job around your personal commitments.”

-One of the benefits of a career in M&A is that there’s regular and steady progression and a clear promotion path from Analyst to Associate to Vice President (VP) to Director to Managing Director (MD) (although the titles vary at different banks).
-The time it takes to reach the top rung varies, but as a rule of thumb it’s around 15 years.
-You typically start out as a graduate on a trainee scheme, at analyst level.
-Failing that, you can join as an associate after a top MBA course.
+One of the benefits of a career in M&A is that there’s regular and steady progression and a clear promotion path from analyst to associate to Vice President (VP) to director to Managing Director (MD) (although exact titles vary between different banks).
+The time it takes to reach the top rung varies, but as a very rough rule of thumb, it’s around 15 years.

-“Meritocracy is key to this path and we are passionate about giving our people the career opportunities to best realise their potential,” says Hannon.
+“Meritocracy is key to this path, and we are passionate about giving our people the career opportunities to best realize their potential,” Hannon says.

 As your M&A career develops, your job becomes increasingly client-facing.
 The role evolves from being technical and analysis-driven to becoming strategic and advice-driven.

 M&A jobs offer a wide variety of exit options.
-Many graduates stay at banks for the two year M&A training program and then leave (if not even sooner) for jobs in private equity, hedge funds, corporate development teams in large companies, or even consulting firms.
+Many graduates stay at banks for their two-year M&A training program and then leave (if not even sooner) for jobs in private equity, hedge funds, corporate development teams in large companies, or even consulting firms.

 Which skills do you need for a career in M&A?

-Alongside independence, proactivity and having a desire to learn, M&A Analysts need to be confident with numbers and have a quantitative mindset.
+Alongside independence, proactivity, and having a desire to learn, M&A analysts need to be confident with numbers and have a quantitative mindset.
 They also need to have good people skills and to be able to communicate and interact with people confidently.
-Ultimately this is a client-facing job and clients look to M&A bankers to provide judgement and advice.
+Ultimately this is a client-facing job and clients look to M&A bankers to provide (good) judgement and advice.

-Hannon says good analytical skills are essential along with a strong work ethic, a and a good attitude “A good banker needs to be committed to the job and the deals they are working on,” says Hannon who also says a good attitude is vital.
+The M&A head says good analytical skills are essential along with a strong work ethic and a good attitude.
+“A good banker needs to be committed to the job and the deals they are working on,” says Hannon, who also says a good attitude is vital.
 “It is essential to maintain a positive attitude as you are constantly interacting with others; a bad attitude could be detrimental to the whole team.”
 Hannon also says a sense of humour is also essential, although that probably won’t be enough on its own.

 Salaries and bonuses in M&A

 M&A jobs pay large salaries and bonuses.
-Following complaints about working conditions now offering first year analysts a base salary of $100k (£72k), before bonuses.
-Basic pay increases as you rise through the ranks, with first year associates typically earning around $175k, while directors can earn a basic salary of $250k.
-Managing directors can command a salary of $500k, depending on the firm.
+Following complaints about working conditions, banks are now offering first year analysts a base salary of around $110k before bonuses.
+Salaries increase as you rise through the ranks.
+Three or four years out of university, first year associates are typically earning around $175k, while directors (about eight years in) can earn a basic salary of $300k in the US.
+Managing Director pay is more varied, and depends strongly on the firm in question, but a salary of around $500k is considered standard.

-When you work in M&A, your pay isn’t just about your salary.
+When you work in M&A however, your pay isn’t just about your salary.
 Your total compensation (“comp”) also includes a bonus.
-For M&A bankers the size of the bonus depends on fees paid to the bank when a corporate it is advising completes a M&A transaction.
+For M&A bankers the size of the bonus depends strongly on fees paid to the bank when a corporate it is advising completes an M&A transaction.
 Fees vary depending on the size and complexity of the deal, but a rule of thumb is that fees equate to between 0.5% and 1% of the value of the transaction.
 Then the proportion of the fee allocated to the bonus pool is shared among the team that worked on the deal, with the managing director or MD who originated or won the deal earning the most.
 Bonuses at most banks are paid predominantly in shares, with a smaller cash element.
-Bonuses can be 80% of your salary as an analyst, and are even greater than your salary as you become more senior.
+Bonuses can be 80% of your salary as an analyst and are even greater than your salary as you become more senior – although it’s worth noting that it’s a tough market at the moment, with 2022’s bonuses down on a super strong 2021, and 2023’s likely to be on the lower side as well.

-Pay is typically highest in the most prestigious M&A boutiques like Evercore, PJT Partners and Centerview.
+Pay is typically highest in the most prestigious M&A boutiques like Evercore, PJT, and PWP.

 Bear with us if you leave a comment at the bottom of this article: all our comments are moderated by human beings.
 Sometimes these humans might be asleep, or away from their desks, so it may take a while for your comment to appear.
 Eventually it will – unless it’s offensive or libelous (in which case it won’t.)